Menu

 Register

-Scrugg's style lessons beginning with Banjo Parts Description, Basic Rolls with the Picking Pattern and several Chord Structures.
+This class welcomes beginners and those who want to move on to the continuing or intermediate level.
+For beginners we will follow Scrugg's style lessons beginning with Banjo Parts Description, Basic Rolls with the Picking Pattern and several Chord Structures.
 Students will have the ability to play several simple songs by the end of the session.
-This session can be repeated to improve skills until the student is sufficiently confident enough to move to the Intermediate level.
+For students who have been through the beginning session we will begin to play more complex songs with more complex Right Hand Picking Patterns as well as learning the fret board and Left Hand Banjo Picking Shapes.

 Required materials for this class include a Five String Banjo, Banjo Tuner, Banjo Finger Picks, Music Stand and an Instrument Stand.